-Liver cancer is the 4th leading cause of cancer-related deaths worldwide, being the 2nd and 6th most common cause of cancer death in men and women, respectively, but represents the 1st cause of death in cirrhotic patients.
+Liver cancer is the fourth leading cause of cancer-related deaths worldwide.
+It is the second and sixth most common cause of cancer death in men and women, respectively.
+For patients with cirrhosis, it is the primary cause of death.

 Most of liver cancers are hepatocellular carcinomas, however some patients develop intrahepatic cholangiocarcinomas (ICC) or rare tumours in non-cirrhotic livers.
-Chronic liver diseases, alcohol consumption, obesity and diabetes, non-alcoholic fatty liver disease (NAFLD), aflatoxins exposure as well as chronic infection with HBV or HCV are considered as risk factors.
+Chronic liver diseases, alcohol consumption, obesity and diabetes, non-alcoholic fatty liver disease (NAFLD), exposure to aflatoxins, as well as chronic infection with HBV or HCV are considered risk factors.

-Recently, the 2020 Nobel Prize has awarded 3 scientists for their discovery and their valuable contribution to the elimination of HCV which lead to cirrhosis and liver cancer.
+In October 2020, the Nobel Prize was awarded to three scientists for their discovery and their valuable contribution to the elimination of HCV which lead to cirrhosis and liver cancer.

 The burden of adult liver cancers and HCC is still increasing and various public health strategies have been developed for the prevention and control of this trend which will likely remain a major public health problem worldwide in the upcoming decades , .